ArcanaFramework/arcana/docs/source/data_model.rst

 * :ref:`Spaces` - define the structure for a class of datasets
 * :ref:`Datasets` - sets of comparable data to be analysed (e.g. XNAT project or BIDS dataset)
 * :ref:`Formats` - the atomic elements of a dataset (e.g. T1-weighted MRI scan, subject age) and the file formats they are stored in
-* :ref:`Columns` - the set of comparable elements across a dataset (e.g. T1-weighted MRI scans across every session, ages across all subjects)
+* :ref:`DataColumns` - the set of comparable elements across a dataset (e.g. T1-weighted MRI scans across every session, ages across all subjects)

 Stores
 ------